Letter: Huck Chuckleberry

 All in the name of avoiding extra pension liability and yet his salary represents the largest liability that the County has to the Pension System.

-Look no further than our roads to judge his management skills.
-It should be his most basic job.

-He is an overpaid, unelected bureaucrat who is misspending our tax dollars & taxing our Pension System!
+He is an overpaid, unelected bureaucrat who is misspending our tax dollars and taxing our Pension System.

 Rich Barnes